Relationships and sexual expression can be the source of much pleasure and joy

 Alternatively, if one partner is leaning out and one is leaning in, relationship therapy/coaching can help discern whether this is the right relationship for you and getting clarity about your commitment and willingness to work on the relationship.
 For more information on discernment counseling and separation divorce, click here.

-- get out of your head and into your body?
+- Tet out of your head and into your body?

 Sex therapy can help couples and individuals have difficult conversations about desire, pleasure, intimacy, and the nourishment they want from sex.
 Looking at what messages you got about sex, what you want from sexual intimacy, and the blocks to pleasure can help to embody yourself fully as a sexual being.

 Valerie Sher has been a long-time practitioner and activist in the development of healthy relationships, sexuality, and embodiment.
 She uses a non-judgmental mindfulness-based approach in cultivating self-inquiry and growth and greater mind/body well-being.
-She gently works to understand the dance between partners that contributes to separation or closeness.
-She sees her work as an offering and cultivation of presence, courage, and compassion to allow others to more safely explore and change blocks to loving and relating more fully and effectively.
+She gently works to understand the dance between partners that contributes to separation or closeness, connection and autonomy.
+She sees her work as an offering and cultivation of presence, courage, and compassion to allow others to safely explore and remove blocks to loving and relating more fully and effectively.

 Contact Valerie Sher, Ph.D. at firstname.lastname@example.org or 650-332-4656 to see if couples therapy is right for your partnership.